PhilInTheGaps/GM-Companion/README.md

 ### Ubuntu

 For Ubuntu the easiest way is to add the gm-companion software repository and install the gm-companion from there.
+Note that the GM-Companion requires at least Qt 5.10, currently only Ubuntu 18.10 meets that requirement.

 ```
 sudo add-apt-repository ppa:rophil/gm-companion